BestTimesToVisit.com Logo

 Top Things to Do

-Ascend to the Hohensalzburg Fortress before dawn to witness the city awaken in a symphony of light and shadow.
-The panoramic views of Salzburg's Baroque rooftops and the surrounding Alps are unparalleled, offering a moment of quiet contemplation before the day's bustle begins.
+Ascend to Hohensalzburg Fortress before the crowds gather and witness the city awaken in a symphony of golden light.
+The panoramic views of Salzburg's Baroque skyline and the surrounding Alps are truly magical, especially with the crisp morning air.
+Consider the funicular for an easy ascent, but walking up offers rewarding glimpses of the fortifications.

 See all 8 things to do →